A Guide to Great Portland Coffee

 We’ve put together a series of posts and photographs covering our coffee scene.
 Think of it as a guide of sorts, along with a map to make them easy to find.

 As much as we would like, we can’t detail all of Portland’s fine roasters, cafés, and related coffee businesses – that would be a book’s worth of material.
 Nor do we make any claims that one place is “better” than another – this is a guide of our favorites.
-We are choosing the businesses for various reasons; innovation and/or uniqueness, architecture and design, national recognition, consistent quality, and, we chose some simply because we think they are terrific examples of neighborhood cafés doing it in new ways and doing it right.
+We are choosing the businesses for various reasons; innovation and/or uniqueness, architecture and design, national recognition, and consistent quality, and, we chose some simply because we think they are terrific examples of neighborhood cafés doing it in new ways and doing it right.
 If you feel we missed someone, let us know in the comments below.
 All the places highlighted here illustrate everything great about Portland’s coffee scene.
 It’s the reason the New York Times stated, “Seattle coffee might have more muscle, and San Francisco coffee might have more mystique, but Portland’s coffee scene is arguably the country’s most intimate.”
 It takes gumption to claim one city reigning coffee champ over another, yet we remain convinced, Portland’s coffee scene isn’t just intimate, it’s pretty darn sweet.